LeonBrasseler/HUK/README.md

 annual claim amount based on provided input features.
 The dataset is highly imbalanced, with most contracts not resulting in a claim, making the data sparse.
 Additionally, some claims are extremely high, leading to skewed data.

+XGBoost to predict chance combined with the Gamma distribution to predict the annual claim amount currently works "best".

 ## Files

 ### `train.py`